marcusnk237/lstm_har/README.md

 # Human Activity Recognition (HAR) using smartphones dataset and an LSTM RNN.
-Classifying the type of movement amongst six categories:
+By using LSTM RNN networks we were able to classify human movement amongst six categories:

 WALKING,
 WALKING_UPSTAIRS,